File #: Int 1057-2024 Version: Name: Student journalism programming in New York city public high schools.

 (d) Special education status;

-g.
-The report required by subdivision b of this section must include a data dictionary.
+e.
+The annual report required by subdivision b of this section shall include a data dictionary and must be disaggregated by community school district and borough.

-§ 21-1007 Distribution of information regarding student journalism programming.
-At the start of each school year, the chancellor shall ensure that each high school distributes to each student information on journalism courses, journalism clubs, and student publications offered at such school and how to enroll in a journalism course, become a member of a journalism club, or participate in a student publication offered at such school.
+§ 21-1010 Distribution of information regarding student journalism programming.
+At the start of each school year, the chancellor shall ensure that each high school distributes to each student information on journalism clubs and student publications offered at such school and how to become a member of a journalism club, or participate in a student publication offered at such school.
 Distribution of such information to students may be in hard copy or electronic if distribution of other similar information occurs electronically.
 The chancellor shall also post such information conspicuously on the department’s website.

 § 2.
 This local law takes effect 60 days after it becomes law.